WilleGyr/AV_City_Comparison/README.md

 ## Quick Start

-> Download and unzip one or more of the train parts in the sensor dataset in Argoverse.com/av2.html
+Download and unzip one or more of the train parts in the sensor dataset from [Argoverse 2](https://www.argoverse.org/av2.html).

 ```bash
 # 1. Install Python deps